This post will be sharing eight realistic money management tips for millennial women.

 Learn the basics of investment

-One of the things I learnt when I started my business was investing.
+One of the things I learned when I started my business was investing.
 Obviously, as a result of my great money habits, I did not spend all the profit I made from my business.
 I saved about 75% of it.
 This gave me quite a bit of spare cash to try my hands in investing.
 So, I dabbled into a low-risk investment like The Money Market Fund.
-While I didn’t not leave my money long enough for it to properly mature, some of the ROI I got wasn’t too bad at all.
+While I didn’t leave my money long enough for it to properly mature, some of the ROI I got wasn’t too bad at all.
 The entire experience was thrilling, to say the least.
-I looking forward to actively to back into investing post-COVID.
+I look forward to actively going back into investing post-COVID.
+If you’re not sure how to start your investment journey, check out the Sofi website (https://www.sofi.com/investing-101-center/) which is a one-stop-shop for all your investment resources.

 Apply self-discipline to money matters